Enterprise Graphic Design RFP Best Practices (Checklist Included)

 - In turn, these prospective creative service partners are asked to put their best feet forward demonstrating why their capabilities, capacity, skills, tools and scale are the best fit.

 On average, respondents spend around 30 hours of writing time developing their proposals.
-While it varies, you can expect to put just as much time into issuing your RFP, evaluating the responses, communicating with procurement and selecting the winner of your work and budget.
+While it varies, you can expect to put just as much time into writing your RFP, evaluating the responses, communicating with procurement and selecting the winner of your work and budget.

 Why does this matter?